djd4352/kubecon-2020-workshop/README.md

 # Migration 101: VMs to Kubernetes

-This is a hands-on tutorial for migrating from VMs to Kubernetes.
+This is a test hands-on tutorial for migrating from VMs to Kubernetes.

 1. [Prerequisites](./0-prerequisites)
 1. [Setup](./1-setup)